 In Our Shoes: A series on sexual assault in the Yampa Valley

-The Steamboat Pilot & Today is launching an in-depth reporting project we’re calling “In Our Shoes” — an eight-week series focused on the issue of sexual assault in Steamboat Springs and Routt County.
+The Steamboat Pilot & Today has published an in-depth reporting project we’re calling “In Our Shoes” — an eight-week series focused on the issue of sexual assault in Steamboat Springs and Routt County.

 The name for the series originated from the idea that you can’t really understand someone else’s circumstances until you’ve walked a mile in their shoes.
 We have taken that concept and applied it to our reporting, and it’s also serving as the basis for the July 27 culminating event we’re planning as a way to bring the community together to begin discussing a topic that is normally shrouded in shame and fear.